mlkmn/yt-deferred-uploader/README.md

 - Forward headers support (for HTTPS proxies like Railway/nginx)
 - Swagger UI and API docs disabled
 - Logging level set to INFO with structured JSON output
+- File cleanup retention reduced to 1 hour (vs 24 hours in development)

 > **Note:** If you enable `ENCRYPTION_KEY` on an existing database, previously stored OAuth tokens will be unreadable.
 You'll need to disconnect and re-connect your YouTube account.